StrangeRanger/identify-root-user-logins/README.md

+# What does it do
+The script looks for individuals who have logged into the root account....

-# monitor (Linux)
+# Other
-This repository contains scripts that are used for situations that can be catagorized as "monitoring".
-(NOTE: Each folder contains an individual script/program that works independent from the scripts/programs in the other folders)
+This repository contains two different version of the program.
+The main one is meant to be executed manually.
+The other is designed to be used by the CronJob to automatically check for users...
+You can see specifics about the two in their independent folders